SELF-Technology/self-chain-public/docs/Technical Docs/SELF Chain/Why Build A Blockchain.md

 ---
-sidebar_label: "Why Build A Blockchain"
+sidebar_label: "Why We Built A Chain"
 sidebar_position: 2
 ---

+# Why We Built A Chain

 ## Do we need another blockchain?